-Coronavirus: India registers 53,256 new cases – lowest in nearly three months
+Coronavirus: India records lowest daily rise in new cases in nearly three months

 10.23 am: Four weddings were held without permission at a temple in Karnataka’s Mangaluru city on Sunday, according to ANI.
 The police have filed a case against those who violated Covid-safety guidelines.

-10.17 am: World Health Organization Chief Scientist Soumya Swaminathan says its too early to tell if a booster shots of Covid-19 vaccine, targeted against emerging variants, will be needed, Bloomberg reports.
+10.17 am: World Health Organization Chief Scientist Soumya Swaminathan says its too early to tell if booster shots of Covid-19 vaccine, targeted against emerging variants, will be needed, Bloomberg reports.

 “We do not have the information that’s necessary to make the recommendation on whether or not a booster will be needed,” she says.
 “The science is still evolving.”